 Astaxanthin is a type of carotenoid.
 Carotenoids including lutein, zeaxanthin and astaxanthin have been researched for their effects on vision health.
 Carotenoids are yellow to red pigments that are found in foods such as carrots.
 They absorb blue light, therefore shielding the eyes from near-ultra violet and blue radiation.

 Carotenoids are powerful antioxidants.
 The eyes contain carotenoids, and it is necessary to ingest them.
 Natural sources of lutein and zeaxanthin include kale, eggs, spinach, turnip greens, collards, raw spinach, and corn.
 Astaxanthin gives arctic krill their red color, and sources of astaxanthin include yeast, arctic shrimp, microalgae, and certain types of krill.

 If sufficient quantities of carotenoids do not come from the diet, supplementation is necessary.
 Astaxanthin can be produced commercially from both synthetic and natural sources.
-(Note: At NaturalEyeCare.com we carry astaxanthin from only natural sources.)
+(Note: At NaturalEyeCare.com we carry astaxanthin from natural sources.)

 The study looked at astaxanthin for treating age-related macular degeneration.
-Twenty-seven macular degeneration patients received astaxanthin alone or 4 mg of astaxanthin combines with vitamin C, vitamin E, copper, lutein, zinc, and zeaxanthin).
+Twenty-seven macular degeneration patients received astaxanthin alone or 4 mg of astaxanthin combined with vitamin C, vitamin E, copper, lutein, zinc, and zeaxanthin).
 After taking the supplements each day for twelve months, the functioning of the patients’ central retinas was improved.